juokaz/blog.webspecies.co.uk/_posts/2011-09-09-dependencies-management-in-php-projects.markdown

 - Tools
 ---

-Rarely a project lives by itself, especially in days of frameworks.
+Rarely a project lives by itself, especially in the days of frameworks.
 Furthermore, there is a lot of great open source libraries you might want to use to save time.
 But all of this raises a problem - how to manage all those dependencies.
 Here are some thoughts on this problem and how you might want to solve it; without shooting yourself in a foot.

 <!--more-->